myoung8223/LAN-Media-Streaming/README.md

   30 fps).
 Resolution acts as a bounding box: the screen is scaled to fit it, aspect ratio preserved, and never upscaled beyond your display's own resolution.
+* **Multi-monitor aware.** On a PC with more than one display, pick which one to capture from a dropdown on the sender (defaults to the main display).
+* **Flexible addressing.** Find a receiver by its announced name, or — when broadcast discovery is blocked — by hostname (including mDNS `name.local`) or a literal IP, so you never have to chase a DHCP-assigned address.
 * **Audio + video, in sync.** Opus audio muxed with the video and aligned on a shared playout clock.
 * **Tunable latency.** An adjustable playout buffer (20–500 ms, default 150)